 Takes pictures of bones inside your body.
 X-ray pictures will show any areas of instability in your spine.
 Because X-rays only show bones, and not discs or nerves, another imaging test is usually needed.

-Magnets and radio waves are used to take detailed pictures of your spinal disc and the nerve roots of your spinal cord.
+Magnets and radio waves are used to take detailed pictures of your spinal discs and the nerve roots of your spinal cord.

 A series of cross-sectional pictures produce detailed, 3-D images of your spine and spinal cord.

-Injects a dye into the sac around the nerve roots in your spinal cord to help them show up better on a CT scan.
+A dye is injected into the sac around the nerve roots in your spinal cord to help them show up better on a CT scan.